MetaMask/snaps/README.md

-Usage:
+# MetaMask Plugin Utility

+## Usage

-To create a json file that can be served to metamask as a plugin manifest:
+To create a JSON file that can be served to metamask as a plugin manifest:

 ```
 npm install
 touch new-plugin.js
 npm link
-mm-plugin build example1.js -o example1.bundled.json
+mm-plugin example1.js example1.bundled.json
 ```

-Input:
+**Input:**
 ```
 // example1.js